-Inadequate communication among the different teams that leads to an ineffective integration process.
+Inadequate communication among the different teams leads to an inefficient integration process.

-Insufficient risk management, which leads to critical errors and delays of the release.
+Poor risk management leads to critical errors and delays of the release.

-Use of a poor design approach that leads to many bugs in the application.
+The use of a poor design approach leads to many bugs in the application.

 Unavoidable technical debt